-If your iPhone is disabled, you will see ‘This iPhone is disabled’ message and you won’t be able to access your iPhone.
+If your iPhone is disabled, you will see “This iPhone is disabled” message and you won’t be able to access your device.
 You will find below the steps to Unlock Disabled iPhone.

 Unlock Disabled iPhone

-By default, iPhone gets temporarily disabled when an incorrect Lock Screen Passcode is entered multiple times, before becoming permanently disabled, if more incorrect password attempts are made.
+iPhone gets temporarily disabled when you enter an incorrect Passcode multiple times to unlock the device.
+If more incorrect password attempts are made, it gets permanently disabled.

-Once iPhone becomes permanently disabled, the only way to gain access to your device is to Erase the Lock Screen Passcode, which also erases the entire data on your iPhone.
+Once iPhone gets permanently disabled, the only way to gain access to your device is to Erase its Lock Screen Passcode, which can only be achieved by erasing the entire data on your device.